 Figure 3 gives a historical view of wait times per query.
 This illustrates the power of SolarWinds DPA: the drill-down capability.
 If you look in the time frame Oct 31 to Nov 4, query 3755878432 (light green) dominates the total wait time amount.
 If you hold the cursor over one of the light green bars, you get:

-Figure 4 shows a full explanation of what the query is, where it comes from (sproc name), and other statistics, including number of executions (notice almost 2,800 executions for the day).
-Note that the query takes 13 seconds on the average and ranked at taking 42% of total wait time that day.
+Figure 4 shows a full explanation of what the query is, where it comes from (sproc name), and other statistics, including the number of executions (notice almost 2,800 executions for the day).
+Note that the query takes 13 seconds on average and ranked at taking 42% of the total wait time that day.
 Clicking the light green bar again drills you down to an hourly summary for Nov 1 (Figure 5):

 If I now click on “more” in the Advisor section for Query 3755878432, as seen in Figure 5, we get: